central-north

 Drive: 200 km | appr.
 6-8 hours

-Allow a full travel day for returning from the Mara to Nairobi.
-Don't plan a morning game drive in the Mara, drive back to Nairobi and catch an evening flight all on the same day - especially not on a self-drive rental.
+Allow a full travel day to return from the Mara to Nairobi.
+Don't plan a morning game drive in the Mara, if you need to catch an evening flight on the same day - especially not on a self-drive rental.
 First, it's tiresome.
-Second, the Mara is huge and the tracks can be challenging after rain.
+Second, the Mara is huge, and the tracks can be challenging after rain.
 Third, the road to Nairobi can be congested due to traffic at Mai Mahiu (slow-moving trucks driving up the escarpment).
-If something delays your travels or you get a breakdown and need rescue, it's instant stress because you have an international flight to catch.

 Travel time and road conditions